-Floating Rate Notes due January 30, 2063
+Fixed to Floating Rate Notes due June 22, 2028

-Fully and Unconditionally Guaranteed by JPMorgan Chase & Co.

-Genera
+General

-The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes.

-The notes are designed for investors who seek (a) periodic interest payments that for each Interest Period are linked to a benchmark rate, which will initially be Compounded SOFR, as determined on each Determination Date plus 0.30%, provided that this rate will not be less than the Minimum Interest Rate of 0.00% per annum, and (b) the applicable Repurchase
+- The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & - The notes are designed for investors who seek (a) periodic interest payments that (i) for the Initial Interest Periods, are fixed at 2.00% per annum, and (ii) for each Interest Period (other than the Initial Interest Periods) are linked to a benchmark rate, which will initially be Compounded SOFR, as determined on each Determination Date plus 0.35%, provided that this rate will not be less than the Minimum Interest Rate of 0.00% per annum or greater than the Maximum Interest Rate of 4.00% per annum with respect to the remaining Interest Periods (years 2 to 7), and (b) the return of their principal amount at maturity.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - The notes may be purchased in minimum denominations of \$1,000 and in integral multiples of \$1,000 thereafter.

-Amount on any Repurchase Date or the return of their principal amount at maturity, as applicable.
-You may request that we repurchase your notes on an annual basis on or after the Initial Repurchase Date (approximately 5 years after the Original Issue Date), subject to your compliance with the procedural requirements and the other limitations set forth under "Additional Key Terms" and "Supplemental Terms of the Notes" in this pricing supplement.
-You will receive less than your principal amount if you request that we repurchase your notes on any Repurchase Date prior to January 30, 2030.

-These notes have a relatively long maturity relative to other fixed income products.
-Longer-dated notes may be riskier than shorter-dated notes.
-See "Selected Risk Considerations" in this pricing supplement.

-The notes may be purchased in minimum denominations of \$1,000 and in integral multiples of \$1,000 thereafter.